xerolinux/XeroWiki/docs/distro.md

 Before we dive in, it's important to note that **XeroLinux** features **KDE Plasma** & **GNOME**, two powerful and distinct desktop environments.
 While they were designed to run on a variety of systems, for the best experience, we recommend mid-range or higher hardware.
 That said, they can work on low-end hardware, but performance may be less than optimal.

+**Quick heads up for anyone new here:**

+This distro won’t work on old-school computers that use legacy **BIOS/MBR**.
+It only runs on newer setups with **EFI/UEFI** — that’s the modern way computers start up.

+If you’re not sure what that means, just read [**This Article**](https://www.macrium.com/blog/understanding-mbr-bios-and-gpt-uefi) and check if your PC supports **UEFI**.
+If it doesn’t, don’t sweat it, just pick a distro made for older hardware instead.
+Easy as that!

 ## Bootable Tool

 To boot into the Distro's Live Environment, all you have to do is use the tried and true [**Ventoy**](https://xerolinux.xyz/posts/ventoy-multi-boot/){:target="_blank"} to put ISO on & boot, that way you have **Grub** as fallback in case **SystemD-Boot** fails.
 If you burn using **Etcher** or similar tools there will be nothing to fall back to.
 Just an FYI.